 |California||Medi-Cal Assisted Living Waiver (ALW)

 Medi-Cal’s (California’s Medicaid program) ALW is intended for adults 21 years and older who require the level of care provided in a nursing home.
 This waiver provides a variety of supportive assistance, such as personal care, health related services, and housekeeping, in three types of assisted living facilities: Residential Care Facilities for the Elderly (RCFE), Adult Residential Facilities (ARF), and Public Subsidized Housing (PSH).
-Some of these settings offer home-like memory care for persons with dementias, and in some instances, even a locked memory care facility adjacent to an assisted living facility is an option.
+Some of these settings offer home-like memory care for persons with dementia.
+In some instances, even a memory care facility adjacent to an assisted living facility is an option.
 Unfortunately, this program is currently only available in 15 counties within the state.
 More info.

 |Colorado||Colorado Elderly, Blind and Disabled Waiver